pgsql-io/spock/docs/README.md

-# pglogical 2
+# spock

-The pglogical 2 extension provides logical streaming replication for PostgreSQL, using a publish/subscribe model.
+The spock/pglogical extension provides logical streaming replication for PostgreSQL, using a publish/subscribe model.
 It is based on technology developed as part of the BDR project (http://2ndquadrant.com/BDR).